 In this paper, we study a closely related problem but take a different point of view.
-Even if minimax rates of optimal point estimates $\htheta(x)$ may be extremely slow (or even if estimands are only partially identified), we seek confidence intervals for $\theta(x)$ that still achieve accurate coverage in reasonable sample sizes and explicitly account for bias.
-The results of \citet{butucea2009adaptive} and \citet{pensky2017minimax} imply that the width of our confidence intervals must go to zero very slowly in general; but this does not mean that our intervals cannot be useful in finite samples (and, in fact, our real data applications in Section~\ref{sec:applications} and numerical experiments in Section~\ref{sec:simulations} suggest that they can be).
+Even if minimax rates of optimal point estimates $\htheta(\zo)$ may be extremely slow (or even if estimands are only partially identified), we seek confidence intervals for $\theta_{\gprior}(\zo)$ that still achieve accurate coverage in reasonable sample sizes and explicitly account for bias.
+The results of \citet{butucea2009adaptive} and \citet{pensky2017minimax} imply that the length of our confidence intervals must go to zero very slowly in general; but this does not mean that our intervals cannot be useful in finite samples (and, in fact, our real data applications in Section~\ref{sec:applications} and numerical experiments in Section~\ref{sec:simulations} suggest that they can be).

 To the best of our knowledge, with the exception of a handful of special cases, the problem of nonparametric inference in empirical Bayes problems has been left unexplored.
 Furthermore, practitioners using empirical Bayes ideas typically do not conduct inference and instead only consider point estimates of functionals of the unknown prior $\gprior$.
 Among recent empirical Bayes works, \citet{efron2014two, efron2016empirical,efron2019bayes} has advocated estimating (and reporting) the variance of empirical Bayes estimates \smash{$\htheta(\zo)$}, and then using these variance estimates for uncertainty quantification.
 Such intervals, however, do not account for bias and so could only achieve valid coverage via undersmoothing; and it is unclear how to achieve valid undersmoothing in practice, noting the very slow rates of convergence in empirical Bayes problems. \citet{efron2014two, efron2016empirical,efron2019bayes} himself does not suggest his intervals be combined with undersmoothing, and rather uses them as pure uncertainty quantification tools.

 Two notable existing results for inference as in~\eqref{eq:CI} concern the posterior mean in the Binomial~\citep{lord1975empirical, lord1976interval} and Poisson problems~\citep{robbins1980empirical, karlis2018confidence}.
 The $F$-localization approach we propose, generalizes the approach of~\citet{lord1975empirical} and~\citet{lord1976interval} for inference of the posterior mean in the Binomial problem to the general empirical Bayes problem~\eqref{eq:EB}.
 We provide more details regarding this connection at the end of Section~\ref{subsec:floc_emb}, and in Section~\ref{subsec:lord_dataset} we revisit the data application of~\citet{lord1975empirical}.
 The Poisson posterior mean problem is special, and particularly amenable to the task of forming confidence intervals, because of the existence of Robbins' formula~\eqref{eq:robbins_poisson}, as we elaborate in Section~\ref{subsec:power_poisson}.